shizenglin/Counting-with-Focus-for-Free/README.md

      1. The dataload function in this code is a little bit slow, you can impove it by using Dataset API in TF.
 <br> 2.
 Please generate your groundtruth map following the step of ¨data preprocessing¨ if you want to reproduce our reported numbers in Table 6.
 <br> 3.
 You may get different results for each run because some random functions are used even with a fixed random seeds.
 <br> 4.
+Our proposed focus for free is independent to the base network, which means you can use the latest more powerful base network to get better results.
+<br> 5.
+WIDER FACE is a perfact dataset to support you to claim that your method can deal with multi-scale objects (see details in our paper).
+The ground truth density map and segmentation are avaliable at [WIDER FACE].
+<br> 6.
 If you have any questions, feel free to post them in ¨Issues¨.
-<br> 5.
+<br> 7.
 You can find more information at <a href="https://staff.fnwi.uva.nl/z.shi/" target="_blank">my homepage</a>
 <h2> Citation </h2>
 Please cite our paper when you use this code.